burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In a template, the declaration keyword **requires** specifying the used constraint.

-Starting from C++20 there is a shorthand notation for using the concept.
+Starting from C++20 there is another shorthand notation for using the concept.

 Example:

 ```cpp
 template <typename S>